 Increasing public knowledge and fostering an appreciation for cormorants is an important aspect of the management plan at Tommy Thompson Park.
 As in previous years, a viewing blind was installed at the edge of the colony on Peninsula C to provide visitors the opportunity for good views of the tree-nesting areas without disturbing the birds.
-The colony was highlighted at the Spring Bird Festival on 12 May 2018 with two well attended hikes focused on colonial waterbirds, and again at the Butterfly Festival on 18 August 2018 on a park-wide bike tour.
+The colony was highlighted at the Spring Bird Festival on 11 May 2019 with a well attended walk focused on colonial waterbirds, and three park-wide bike tours.
 Participants enjoyed views and learned about the colony from various lookouts.
 TRCA staff interpreted the colony for numerous corporate, academic and naturalist groups throughout the year.